 Bert: Ah! machines.
 They should all be destroyed!
 They are what are ruining the labourers and taking away work from the poor people.
 Here in this area you can see.
 Each time a new machine arrives our pay is reduced and some of us are laid off and forced to go away and die of hunger somewhere.
 They're even worse in the town.
-At least if there weren't any machines the landlords would have more need of our labour, and we'd be a bit better off.
+At least if there weren't any machines the landlords would have more need of our labour, and we'd be a bit better off

 George: You're right, Bert, to believe that machines are one of the causes of poverty and lack of work, but this is because they belong to the bosses.
 If, on the other hand, they belonged to the workers, it would be quite the opposite; they'd become the main source of human wellbeing.
 In fact, machines, basically, only work instead of us and more quickly than we do.
 Thanks to them man will no longer have to work hours on end to serve his needs or have to make superhuman efforts!
-If machines were used in all branches of production and belonged to everyone, all the requirements of consumption could be satisfied with a few hours of light, healthy and pleasant work, and each worker would have time to study, cultivate friendships, in a word, to live and enjoy life, benefiting from ery, in the hands of the people will serve to conquer freedom.
-Barricades, mines, bombs, fire, are the means with which we resist armies, and we'll not need to be pressed to use them.
-It is well known: the revolution can hardly be achieved with holy water and the litany.
+If machines were used in all branches of production and belonged to everyone, all the requirements of consumption could be satisfied with a few hours of light, healthy and pleasant work, and each worker would have time to study, cultivate friendships, in a word, to live and enjoy life, benefiting from all the conquests of science and civilisation.
+So remember, the machines shouldn't be destroyed, but taken over.
+But, be warned, the landlords will defend their machines, or rather have them defended, just as much against those who want to take them over as from those who want to destroy them.
+So, the risk being equal, it would be really stupid to destroy them instead of taking them over.
+Would you destroy grain and houses because in the hands of the landowners they mean so much poverty and slavery, while in our hands they'd be wealth and freedom?